jacksleight/statamic-bonus-routes/README.md

 {{ route:blog.archive year="2022" }}
 ```

-## Important

-### Route Caching
+## Route Caching

 Bonus routes are just normal Laravel routes, which means they’ll be cached when using route caching.
-Normally this means that changes to your mount entires would not be reflected in your routes.
-To work around this Bonus Routes will refresh the route cache automatically whenever pages are updated.
-I’m not sure this is a great solution, but it works for now, better ideas are very welcome.
-I plan to make this more targeted in future.
+This means that changes to your mount entries will not be reflected in your routes automatically.
+This addon provides a utility that allows you to refresh the route cache through the control panel, which you can find under `Utilities > Route Cache Refresh`.
+Alternatively you can refresh the cache on the command line by running `php artisan route:cache`.

-### Route Overriding
+## Route Overriding

 This addon itself does not override, alter or interfere with Statamic’s routing in any way.
 However, custom Laravel routes do take priority over Statamic routes.
 If you define a bonus route that’s the same as a Statamic route it will override Statamic.
 This should be avoided, it’s best to use Statamic’s routing wherever possible.